v0lt13/EditorAttributesDocs/docs/source/Attributes/typefilter.rst

 TypeFilter Attribute
 ====================

-Attribute to only allow asignment of objects that are or derive from the specified types
+Attribute to only allow assignment of objects that are or derive from the specified types

 **Parameters:**
 	- `params`, ``object`` objectType: The type of objects to filter